 CoC students will not be placed automatically on academic probation for taking all courses for P/NP during Fall 2020 or Spring 2021.

-- Students who choose to take all courses for P/NP, and who receive greater than 50% NPs, will be placed on probation.
+- Students who choose to take all courses for P/NP, and who receive 50% or more units for NP or I, will be placed on probation.

 - Students who are currently on academic probation or who are subject to dismissal may not take classes for P/NP, unless the course is offered only for P/NP.
 This rule was waived by the Academic Senate in Spring 2020, but not for Fall 2020 or Spring 2021.